kg4zow/remarkable.jms1.info/src/scripts/rm2-clean.md

     If the script doesn't print anything, it means there are no DELETED or ORPHAN files.

-* The "`-a`" option will list all files on the tablet.
+* The "`-a`" option will list all files on the tablet, including files which are not in any kind of "deleted" state.

     ```
-    $ rm2-cleanup -a
+    $ rm2-clean -a
     UUID                                  Trash  Deleted  Orphan  Name
+    d67b9d2c-82bf-4448-bc6f-2f8e9384dc6e  TRASH                   /Delete Me
     8141cc15-7881-40eb-9456-781dd6b0730a         DELETED          /Derp
     f67c74d2-7d23-4587-95bd-7a6e8ebaed2c                          /Ebooks/
     a628e45e-e627-42ad-8f0c-049f697ec12b                          /Ebooks/Stranger in a Strange Land